MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Gradient/index2.md

-# N5 SDD - Gradient Calculator
+# N5 SDD - Gradient Calculator Part 2

 ## Task

-Use the structure diagram to implement a program that will calculate the gradient when a user enters the __rise__ and the __run__.
+Calculate the gradient of a slope when the user enters values for the **rise** and the **run**.
+Round the result to 2 decimal places.

 ### Top level design (Structure diagram)